Wireless network solutions for our first responders, education system, and healthcare organizations

 In so doing, these organizations are turning to wireless cellular as a means of upgrading or overhauling their network infrastructure.
 A wireless cellular network connection enables greater agility, with solutions that can flex and scale as your plans evolve, or as the need for adapting to rapidly evolving circumstances emerges.
 Such an approach allows you to connect numerous devices and locations with a streamlined and speedy deployment that ultimately lessens IT requirements while increasing centralized IT control, thereby alleviating pressure on your IT support teams.

 Cradlepoint stands ready to assist public agencies as they look for new and adapted ways of performing their vital role to protect and serve their communities.
 We can help you to quickly and easily establish secure, LTE-based wireless networks for healthcare, emergency services, or education—wherever and whenever it’s needed.
-See how our solutions can be rapidly deployed in response to the pandemic on our COVID-19 page.
-There you’ll find use cases, webinars, and videos—everything from how to provide Internet access to students in their neighborhoods to how to set up pop-up connectivity at a temporary healthcare center.

 We believe it’s imperative to support our customers, partners, and interested organizations to understand how wireless network solutions can support drive-up testing facilities, mobile health clinics, and online learning.
 We believe it is also essential to assist public agencies with budgetary constraints in potentially accessing federal assistance and relief funds to support their efforts in a time of crisis.